 The items you might label are their workbooks, folders, binders, supplies, locker or cubby, mailbox, book box…the list goes on.

-I also use the labels below which are sized perfectly to fit Avery labels #8163.
+I also use the labels below, which are sized perfectly to fit Avery label #8163.
 You can buy them on Amazon HERE.
-I have made them EDITABLE and they are FREE for you.
+I have made them EDITABLE, and they are FREE for you.
 You can grab them by clicking the image below!

 Time Management for Teachers Tip #3: ASSIGN STUDENTS A NUMBER

 Provide each student with a number for the entire school year.